Andrés Bonifacio: Bonifacio's bones

-In 1918, the American colonial government of the Philippines mounted a search for Bonifacio's remains in Maragondon.
+In 1918, the American occupational government of the Philippines mounted a search for Bonifacio's remains in Maragondon.
 A group consisting of government officials, former rebels, and a man reputed to be Bonifacio's servant found bones which they claimed were Bonifacio's in a sugarcane field on March 17.
 The bones were placed in an urn and put into the care of the National Library of the Philippines.
 They were housed at the Library's headquarters in the Legislative Building in Ermita, Manila, together with some of Bonifacio's papers and personal belongings.
 The authenticity of the bones was much disputed at the time and has been challenged as late as 2001 by Ambeth Ocampo.
-When Emilio Aguinaldo ran for President of the Commonwealth of the Philippines in 1935, his opponent Manuel L. Quezon (the eventual victor) invoked the memory of Bonifacio against him, the bones being the result of Bonifacio's execution by the revolutionary government headed by Aguinaldo.
+When Emilio Aguinaldo ran for President of the Commonwealth of the Philippines in 1935, his opponent Manuel L. Quezon (the eventual victor) invoked the memory of Bonifacio against him, the bones being the result of Bonifacio's execution by the judiciary branch of the revolutionary government headed by Aguinaldo.
 During World War II, the Philippines was invaded by Japan beginning on December 8, 1941.
 The bones were lost due to the widespread destruction and looting during the Allied capture of Manila in February 1945.